Your Voice for the Animals the Iowa County Humane Officer

 - wild or domestic nuisance animal issues

-Many people question whether they should report situations concerning suspected animal cruelty or neglect.
-We believe that there is no excuse for abuse.
-Some things to consider when you suspect animal cruelty or neglect are:
+Many people question whether they should report suspected animal cruelty or neglect.
+Some things to consider:

-- Cruelty consists of a wide range of behaviors which put animals in harm's way.
-Some is intentional while some is not.
+Cruelty consists of a wide range of behaviors which put animals in harm's way.
+Some are intentional while some are not.

-- Most complaints investigated are situations where the neglect is unintentional and can be resolved through educating the animal's owner.
+- Many complaints investigated are situations where the neglect is unintentional and can be resolved through access to affordable resources and education.

 - Many people have different standards of care for their pets and may not love or care for their animal as you do your own pet.
 That does not necessarily mean that they are neglecting their pets.
 Basic animal care guidelines are provided by state law and local county ordinances and it is up to law enforcement, animal care professionals such as veterinarians and the court system, when necessary, to determine if a case is actual abuse/neglect.
 Chapter 951 in Wisconsin statutes outlines animal abuse and neglect issues.

-If you see or suspect an animal is being neglected or abused, report it immediately to either the County Humane Officer or local law enforcement.
-A visit will be made to determine what needs to be done.
-Most situations are usually cases of owners not understanding how to properly provide for their pets' needs.
-Education and follow up usually provides a resolution of the problem.
-In some cases where owners fail or refuse to comply, citations and fines may result.
+Many situations are cases of owners not understanding how to properly provide for their pet's needs.
+Education and access to affordable resources are often a resolution to the problem.
+In some cases where owners refuse to comply, citations and fines may result.
 In the most extreme cases, an owner may be charged in court if there is sufficient evidence.

-If you report a suspected neglect situation, we will need the following information:
+If you report a suspected neglect situation, authorities will request the following information:

 - Name of the animal owner, if known